asafdav/ng-csv/README.md

 * field-separator: Defines the field separator character (default is)
 * text-delimiter: If provided, will use this characters to "escape" string values
+* lazy-load: If defined and set to true, ngCsv will generate the data string only on demand.
+See the lazy_load example for more details.

 ## Example